jessepinkman9900/hummingbot-dashboard/npx-cli/README.md

 npx hummingbot-dashboard
 ```

-That's it!
-The dashboard will start on `http://localhost:3002`
+The dashboard will:
+- Display a startup banner with version info
+- Check Hummingbot API connectivity
+- Show configuration details
+- Start the server on `http://localhost:3002`

 ## Requirements